 This small shed is ideal for your garden as it features double front doors and a lean to roof.

 Take a look over PART 2 and PART 3 of the project, so you learn how to build the double doors and the roof.
 I have lots of other shed projects on the site so I recommend you to browse through all alternatives before starting the building project.
 See all my shed projects HERE.
+If you want to download this project as a PDF file, with just 1 Cut list and 1 Shopping list, check out the GET PDF PLANS button bellow.

 This woodworking project was about 5×8 lean to shed plans free.
 If you want to see more outdoor plans, check out the rest of our step by step projects and follow the instructions to obtain a professional result.